Learning Essential Approaches to Palliative Care (LEAP) courses

 COURSE DESCRIPTION

-LEAP Long-Term Care focuses on the essential competencies to provide a palliative care approach, with case studies taught by experienced palliative care experts.
+LEAP Long-Term Care Online focuses on the essential competencies to provide a palliative care approach, with case studies taught by experienced palliative care experts.

-Who should take LEAP Long-Term Care?Â
+Who should take LEAP Long-Term Care Online?Â

 Only long-term care staff members.